Proper polyhedral divisors and torus actions over arbitrary fields: Split torus actions: affine normal varieties and pp-divisors

-\begin{remark} It is not true that the inverse limit of a finite inverse system of normal varieties is normal, even for a filtrant system.
-For example, consider the filtrant inverse system induced by
+\begin{remark} It is not true that the inverse limit of a finite inverse system of normal varieties is normal, even for a filtered system.
+For example, consider the filtered inverse system induced by

-The inverse limit of this inverse system is the cuspidal curve, which is not normal. \end{remark}
+whose inverse limit is the cuspidal curve, which is not normal. \end{remark}